 Asthma Alert is a pilot program funded by the Australian Commonwealth Government and supported by the WA State Emergency Management Committee.
-The Asthma Alert pilot has been developed in consultation with the Department of Fire and Emergency Services (DFES), the Department of Biodiversity, Conservation and Attractions’ Parks and Wildlife Service, the Bureau of Meteorology and the Department of Health.
+The Asthma Alert pilot has been developed in consultation with the Department of Fire and Emergency Services (DFES), the Department of Biodiversity, Conservation and Attractions’ Parks and Wildlife Service, the Bureau of Meteorology and the Department of Health in Western Australia.

-The Asthma Alert aims to reduce the impact that smoke has on the lives of people who may be living with or caring for someone with asthma or other respiratory conditions.
-To meet this goal, the Asthma Alert is designed to provide warning and advice of smoke events as a result of prescribed burns, some bushfires, structure fires and HAZMAT fires in WA, to these people.
+The Asthma Alert Facebook Group aims to reduce the impact that smoke has on the lives of people who may be living with or caring for someone with asthma or other respiratory conditions, particularly where smoke is known to be a trigger for them.

 Not on Facebook?